-Abertay was the first university to offer degrees in Ethical Hacking and Computer Games Technology, and our degrees maintain an excellent reputation for quality and employability in these industries.
+Abertay was the first university to offer degrees in Ethical Hacking and Computer Games Technology, and our degrees maintain an excellent reputation for quality and employability.

-Much of our teaching is laboratory-based, and our students have access to well-equipped specialist teaching laboratories for ethical hacking, networking, Internet of Things and general software development work.
+Most of our teaching is laboratory-based, and our students have access to well-equipped specialist teaching laboratories for ethical hacking, networking, the Internet of Things and general software development.

 We also have close ties to industry in our areas of expertise; our staff and students provide cybersecurity and usability consultancy to businesses around the world.

 The Division’s MSc in Ethical Hacking and Cyber Security course equips students with the skills and expertise needed to enter the cyber security industry.
 Topics include

 Please see below for our areas of research focus in this Division.

 Or, if you are looking for something specific, visit the full list of university-wide research opportunities in our course list.